AstraZeneca/dpp_imp/README.md

 # Data imputation using Determinantal Point Process (DPP) - based methods

+Please contact [Philip Teare](mailto:philip.teare@astrazeneca.com) with any questions about this repo.

 This work presents an implementation of the models presented in the "[Improved clinical data imputation via classical and quantum determinantal point processes](https://arxiv.org/abs/2303.17893)" paper

 ## Prerequisites